 Yesterday afternoon, I told DC that we would be going out to eat for dinner.
 I never mentioned where and he never asked.
 When we arrived at a place in town that after 21 years living here we’ve never been before (I was always under the impression that it was a bar until we received a gift certificate for dinner), DC was upset and the whole routine began and continued for an extended period of time — even after he discovered they had all of his favorites on the menu.

 We’ve been to new places before – often.
 But again, I think that when he heard we were going out, he had a few ideas in his head about where we would be going.
 He often has ideas about where we will be eating, usually more than one.
 If by chance we do not go to one of the places he had in his head, but it turns out to be a place he knows, there is no problem.
 Or if I tell him the name of a new place, there is no problem.
 This was not one of those times.
 It was not a place in his “mind file” and it was not an alternate restaurant that he knows he likes but just didn’t think of.
 It was new.

 He did order all of his favorites (all of them) and eventually had a “wonderful time” (DC-speak).
 I am sure he would be happy to go back again sometime.

 Because I neglected to tell him that this was a place he’d never been before (my fault), I will rate last night as only 1/2 a step back.

-This post originally appeared on The Autism Chronicles.
+This post originally appeared on Taking It a Step at a Time.

 And sign up for what we hope will be your favorite thing to read at night.